 - Apprenticeship provides hands-on experience; however, apprenticeship programs require “in school” training to ensure a comprehensive training experience.

 - Completing your in-school apprenticeship training with Mohawk will earn you an Ontario College Certificate.
-This College credential allows for future educational opportunities by opening pathways.
+This certificate opens pathways to future educational opportunities.

 - In today's workforce, there is a great demand for qualified individuals in a wide variety of occupations.
 To remain competitive in the global market, industries must continue to meet the challenges offered by today's technology and ensure skilled trades are training in real world scenarios.
 Therefore, highly skilled individuals or journeypersons with a combination of on-the-job training and in-school education obtained through apprenticeship programs are required to meet these challenges.